 In the spring of 2016, Shapiro received the stunning news through a genealogy website that her father was not her biological father.
-Her newest forthcoming memoir, Inheritance (January 2019), captures her urgent quest to unlock the story of her own identity, a story that has been scrupulously hidden from her for more than fifty years while she wrote on themes of identity and family history.
+Her newest memoir, the instant New York Times bestseller Inheritance, captures her urgent quest to unlock the story of her own identity, a story that had been scrupulously hidden from her for more than fifty years while she wrote on themes of identity and family history.
 Inheritance is a book for our extraordinary times, in which science and technology have outpaced not only medical ethics, but the capacities of the human heart to contend with the consequences of what we discover.
 The publication of Inheritance inspired Shapiro’s hit podcast, Family Secrets, which allows anonymous speakers to reveal the hidden stories that have changed their own families.
 Inheritance also won the National Jewish Book Award for autobiography and memoir.

 A sought-after speaker, Shapiro lectures on writing, craft, and identity.
 In 2013, Oprah invited Shapiro onto her SuperSoul Sunday program to for an hour-long conversation around her introspective, philosophical, and brutally honest writing, and a spiritual wake-up call that compelled her to confront her uncertainty with her faith and sparked a search for meaning.

 Shapiro’s controversial essays on social media are taught in many universities, along with her book, Still Writing, a searching meditation on the artistic process.
 Shapiro’s work has appeared in numerous publications including the New Yorker, Salon, n+1, Tin House, and Elle, and has been widely anthologized.
-She regularly contributes to the New York Times Book Review and is a contributing editor at Condé Nast Traveler.
+She regularly contributes to the New York Times Book Review.
 A portion of Slow Motion was broadcast on This American Life.

 Along with teaching writing workshops around the world, Shapiro has taught in the writing programs at Columbia, New York University, and Wesleyan University.
 She is the co-founder of the Sirenland Writers Conference in Positano, Italy.
 Shapiro lives with her family in Litchfield County, Connecticut.